moneroguides/monero-guides/content/news/P2Pool-Mini Side Chain.md

 \
 If your hash rate is bellow 50Kh/s please consider the following link; https://xmrvsbeast.com/p2pool/sidechains.html

-Follow the instructions on this this page for the mini pool.
+Follow the instructions on that page for the mini pool.

 Make sure you replace the existing peers file.
 Then edit your start.ps1 file.